magnuschase293/comic_getter/README.md

 ## Features

-Almost every feature has already been explained, but here is a short list that compiles them all.
+Almost every feature has already been explained, but here is a short list that shows them all:

 * Choose between high and low quality.
 * Convert downloaded comics to cbz file format.